Ileha/WebServer/README.md

 }
 ```

-For adding exception you mast implement abstract class Host.ServerExceptions.ExceptionCode.
+For adding exception you must implement abstract class Host.ServerExceptions.ExceptionCode.
 It inform program about Exception code, fatal is it and also it can implement two methods: first of their can add headers into headers of request, second can add data to message body(in default first of this nothing do and the second return error code)
 *code example for exceptions*
 ```cs
 public class OK : ExceptionCode